ayushchamp/Interviewgpt/README.md

 2. **Interact with the chatbot**:
    - Open your web browser and navigate to `http://localhost:8501` to begin the interview process.

+**Incase you face JsonDecodeError, Please Refresh the Page and Start again**

 ### Contribution

 We welcome contributions!
 If you have suggestions for improvements or new features, please feel free to submit a pull request or open an issue on GitHub.